arbaieffendi/PureCloud-API-Windows-Form-Client/README.md

 # BasicPureCloudInWindowsForm

-This apps is a basic client to integrate with PureCloud API (.NET SDK)
+This apps is a basic client sample for integration testing purpose with PureCloud API (.NET SDK)

 ## Getting Started
 Create App.Config file and fill the value with your setting